 One-to-one teaching, coaching, and supervision are forms of teaching that occur outside the formal classroom, laboratory, and online environment.
-Such teaching includes, but is not limited to, supervision of students' major projects and theses, participation on graduate student committees as a member, oversight of ethical reviews, and academic and career counseling with students.
+Such teaching includes, but is not limited to: supervision of students' major projects; theses and dissertations; participation on graduate student committees as a member; oversight of ethical reviews; and academic and career counseling with students.

-23.3 Librarianship
+27.3 Librarianship

-Librarians provide a diversity of resources and services essential to the University.
+Librarian Members provide a diversity of resources and services essential to the University.
 Librarian Members have a right and a responsibility to exercise judgment in carrying out their duties.
-The professional practice of Librarians includes:
+The professional practice of Librarian Members includes:

-- a) Providing reference services; - b) Teaching information literacy; - c) Evaluating, selecting, acquiring, and organizing collections; - d) Providing access to and disseminating information; - e) Administrative responsibilities such as coordinating a service or department within the Library; - f) Creating Library policies and procedures; and - g) Developing professional knowledge and maintaining currency through continuing education and research.
+- a) Providing reference services; - b) Teaching information literacy; - c) Evaluating, selecting, acquiring, and organizing collections; - d) Providing access to and disseminating information; - e) Administrative responsibilities such as coordinating a service within the Library, and the development of innovative methods in librarianship; - f) Creating Library policies and procedures; and - g) Developing professional knowledge and maintaining currency through continuing education and research.

-23.4 Research and Scholarship
+27.4 Research and Scholarship

-- a) Research and scholarship means the creation, discovery, integration, synthesis, interpretation, dissemination, and/or application of knowledge related to one's academic discipline and/or profession, as well as applying for grants and contracts.
-Research and scholarship contribute to professional fulfillment and intellectual vitality at the institution.
-Members' research activities should serve teaching excellence, support the University's programs and research priorities, and enhance its reputation for academic quality. - b) It is the right and duty of Members to make the results of their research and scholarship available.
-This may take the form of peer-reviewed publication through invited or refereed journal publication, invited or refereed papers or conference presentations, workshops, invited or reviewed performances or exhibitions, published books, patents, and products.
-The Parties also affirm that the University, as a place for applied research, will acknowledge and support non-peer reviewed publication for professional audiences and the public at large.
+- a) Research and scholarship related to one's areas of academic and professional expertise, which may include the scholarship of teaching and learning, contribute to professional fulfillment and intellectual vitality at Royal Roads University through the creation, discovery, interpretation, analysis, critique, synthesis, integration, application, description, communication, and dissemination of knowledge.
+Planning research projects and applying for research funding are also part of research and scholarship.
+Member's research activities should serve the advancement of knowledge, promote intellectual inquiry that contributes to the university's mission, vision, goals and values, and enhance its reputation for teaching excellence and academic quality. - b) It is the right and duty of Members to make the results of their research and scholarship available.
+This may take, but is not limited to, the form of peer-reviewed publication through invited or refereed journal publication, invited or refereed papers, symposia/conference presentations, workshops, invited or reviewed performances or exhibitions, published books, book chapters, patents, and products.

-23.5 Service and Academic Administration
+- c) The Parties also affirm that the University, as a place for applied research and knowledge mobilization, will acknowledge and support open access as well as non-peer reviewed publication for professional audiences and the public at large. - d) Given the distinctive feature of the University's identity as a place of innovation in higher education, the University supports diverse forms of research and scholarship consistent with the definition and standard of research and scholarship as described at Article 27.4a).

+27.5 Service

 Service involves professional activity in support of the academic mission, the University at large, the community, and scholarly enterprise.
-Service also includes academic administration.

-Such service includes, but is not limited to, activity in the following five areas:
+Such service includes, but is not limited to, activity in the following five (5) areas: